gwynndp/treetracker-field-data/README.md

 ```
 DATABASE_URL_MAINDB="<ping development channel to get the url for treetracker main db"
 ```
+The main db is not specific dedicated to field-data service and hence it is preferable to connect to existing dev environment instead of running it locally.

-Here are some resources to get started on local database set up and migration:
+To install Postgres here are some resources to get started on local database set up and migration:
 * https://postgresapp.com
 * pgAdmin and DBeaver are great GUI options to use for navigating your local db
 * https://www.postgresql.org/docs/9.1/app-pgdump.html

 Database Migration to create tables needed by the app.

 From within the project folder issue the following command.
 ```
 db-migrate  up --migrations-dir=database/migrations